NESTCollaboration/nestpy/README.md

 Visit the tutorials directory for tutorials on the nestpy calls, maintenance, and benchmark plots.

 These are the Python bindings for the [NEST library](https://github.com/NESTCollaboration/nest), which provides a direct wrapping of functionality.
-The library is not Pythonic at this point but just uses the existing naming conventions from the C++ library.
+The library is now pythonic, so be weary of the separate naming conventions for functions/variables from the C++ library.

 You do *not* have to have NEST already installed to use this package.